 - Published on Tuesday, 06 May 2014 08:32

-The use of non-specific immunostimulants has been popular in veterinary medicine for decades, usually for treating specific signs of feline leukemia and feline immunodeficiency virus infection such as anemia or low lymphocyte counts.
+The use of non-specific immunostimulants has been popular in feline medicine for decades, usually for treating specific signs of feline leukemia and feline immunodeficiencies virus infection such as anemia or low lymphocyte counts.
 There are occasional anecdotal reports of cats with “FIP” being cured or their lives prolonged by such treatments.
 These types of immunostimulants include substances such as Staphylococcal A protein, ImmunoRegulin (Propriobacterium acnes), Acemannan (mucopolysaccharide extract of Aloe vera leaves) and Imulan (lymphocyte T-cell immunomodulator).
-There is no evidence that these biologics have any beneficial effect on actual cases of FIP.
+Another product in the US is called Peritan FP and it can be found at - https://www.wolfcreekranchorganics.com/peritan_fp.html.
+It is an extract of cat's claw bark and macela leaf.
+Interestingly, advertised statements about the efficacy of Peritan for FIP conclude with the following statement – “These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure or prevent any disease.”
+People should also be aware that some of the anecdotes attesting to the efficacy of a certain product for FIP are deliberately posted.
+Furthermore, many of the cats described may never have had FIP in the first place.
+There is no evidence that these aforementioned biologics have any beneficial effect on actual cases of FIP.